-Gather some leaves in gorgeous fall colors to use in simple sorting and counting activities with preschoolers.
-Autumn activities with leaves promote awesome hands-on fun and learning.
+Gather colorful leaves for these simple sorting and counting activities with preschoolers.
+Fun activities with leaves promote awesome hands-on learning through play.

-Fortunately, there are also lots of crafts and activities you can do with leaves.
+There are also lots of crafts and activities you can do with leaves, including this counting and sorting activity.

 - Observe the different trees and their leaves.